Stannislav/Southampton-PhD-Thesis-LaTeX-Template/README.md

 * `caption` (make "Figure x.x" be printed in bold face)
 * `fancyhdr` (style page headers and footers)

-Additionally, just for the example's sake the following packages are loaded in the `input_custom_include.tex`:
+Additionally, just for the example's sake, the following packages are loaded in the `input_custom_include.tex`:
 * `lipsum`
 * `booktabs`
 * `longtable`
 * `tabu`

 These packages can be removed if not needed.

 ## Class Options